Cloud Providers Comparison: Which One Is Right for You

 Microsoft Azure supports over 1 million users and offers services, including VM-like devices for Integrated Services, Active Directory connectivity for on-premises directories, mobile engagements with real-time analytics, and user behavior analysis and storage services.

 Azure cloud infrastructure is rich in Microsoft’s enterprise applications, operating systems, and back-end platform portfolio.
-Contrary to Google and Amazon, Microsoft Azure has a larger ecosystem of third-party developer applications.
+Unlike Google and Amazon, Microsoft Azure has a larger ecosystem of third-party developer applications.
 Google and Amazon rely on more third-party connections and application services.

 Oracle Cloud